Family Plot: Plot

-At Maloney's funeral, his wife (Katherine Helmond) tearfully confesses, under pressure of George's questioning, that Shoebridge's name is now Arthur Adamson.
+At Maloney's funeral, his wife tearfully confesses, under pressure of George's questioning, that Shoebridge's name is now Arthur Adamson.
 George must go to work driving his taxi for an evening shift, so Blanche tracks down various A. Adamsons in San Francisco, eventually reaching the jewelry store as it closes for the day.
-Arthur's assistant Mrs. Clay (Edith Atwater) offers to let Blanche leave a note.
-Blanche tricks Mrs. Clay into giving her his home address.
+Arthur's assistant Mrs. Clay offers to let Blanche leave a note.
+Blanche tricks Mrs. Clay into giving her Arthur's home address.

-Arthur and Fran are bundling their latest kidnap victim, Bishop Wood (William Prince), into their car when Blanche rings their doorbell.
+Arthur and Fran are bundling their latest kidnap victim, Bishop Wood, into their car when Blanche rings their doorbell.
 They attempt to drive out of their garage, but Blanche's car blocks their way.
-She tells Arthur that his aunt wants to make him her heir, and for a moment everyone seems delighted with developments.
+Blanche tells Arthur that his aunt wants to make him her heir, and for a moment everyone seems delighted with developments.
 Then Blanche sees the unconscious bishop, and she is abducted by the couple.
-Arthur drugs her and leaves her in the cellar, to deal with after they exchange the bishop for ransom.
+Arthur drugs her and leaves her in the cellar, planning to deal with her after they exchange the bishop for ransom.

 Searching for Blanche, George finds her car outside Arthur and Fran's house.
 When no one answers the door, he breaks in and searches for her.
-He finds her handbag with blood stains on it, and indications of a struggle.
-When Arthur and Fran return home George hides upstairs.
-He overhears Arthur telling Fran about his plan to kill Blanche and make her death seem a suicide.
-George manages to talk to Blanche, who is faking unconsciousness in the cellar (left open by Arthur when he went to check on her) and they come up with a plan.
-Arthur and Fran enter to carry Blanche out to the car, but she knocks them down and runs out and George locks the kidnappers in.
+He finds her handbag with blood stains on it and indications of a struggle.
+When Arthur and Fran return home, George hides upstairs.
+He overhears Arthur telling Fran about his plan to kill Blanche and make her death seem like a suicide.
+George manages to talk to Blanche, who is faking unconsciousness in the cellar's hidden room (left open by Arthur when he went to check on her).
+Arthur and Fran enter to carry Blanche out to the car, but she knocks them down and runs out, and George locks the kidnappers in.

-Blanche then goes into what appears to be a genuine "trance".
-She walks out of the basement and climbs halfway up the main staircase, stops, and points at the huge diamond hidden in the chandelier.
+Blanche then goes into what appears to be a genuine trance.
+She walks out of the basement, climbs halfway up the main staircase, stops, and points at the huge diamond hidden in the chandelier.
 Blanche then "wakes" and asks George what she is doing there.
 He excitedly tells her that she is indeed a real psychic.
 He calls the police to collect the reward for capturing the kidnappers and finding the jewels.
 A smiling Blanche winks at the camera.